kaushik4444/Radar-Target-Generation-and-Detection/README.md

 # RADAR-target-generation-and-detection
 In this project, an FMCW RADAR is configured.
-The transmit and receive signals are processed using FFT and CFAR to determine the range and velocity of the target"
+The transmitted and received signals are processed using FFT and CFAR to determine the range and velocity of the target

 ## Project overview
 ![radar overview](https://user-images.githubusercontent.com/48198017/147384345-3214cb23-d2a4-4d0f-8069-7702290f0dce.PNG)